coderXeno/coderXeno/README.md

 - Im a full stack MERN developer.
 - I'm an AI/DL enthusiast.

-- 🔭 I’m currently working on building web applications in React, Node js and javascript, as well as in python and practicing ML
-- Im fairly good in javascript as well as React and have made lots of projects using javascript and React for various purposes like website building, discord bots building, API interactions and much more.
-- 🌱 I’m currently learning and practicing ML/AI
 - 👯 I’m looking to collaborate on some backend project ideas i have
-- 🤔 I’m looking for help with C++
 - ⚡ Fun fact: I think that the universe probably follows an algo fr its continous expansion and contraction

 ## Github Overview